squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 If you set ''logfile_rotate'' to 0, Squid simply closes and then re-opens the logs.
-This allows third-party logfile management systems, such as ''newsyslog'' or ''logrotate'', to maintain the log files.
+This allows third-party logfile management systems, such as [http://www.weird.com/~woods/projects/newsyslog.html newsyslog] or ''logrotate'', to maintain the log files.

 == Managing log files ==